These rustic DIY candle holders are cheap and easy decor to make. They are a GREAT way to decorate your home and also make a great DIY gift idea.

 - hot glue gun and glue (I use this glue gun on high heat)

 I found some yummy fall-scented candles while I was at Walmart so I picked up a few.
 They were really inexpensive and had easy peel labels that came right off!
 Grab a couple different heights so you can pair them together easily.
-You can find all of these supplies and our favorite hiking snack, Nature Valley Biscuits, at Walmart which makes it really convenient!

 After you peel the label off your candle, you are ready to begin!
 Measure the height of the candle and use pruning shears to snip each twig to the correct height to cover the candle and extend just slightly beyond the top of the jar.